LANDMAN

 Deep Analysis

-Season 2 opens with dramatic shifts: Tommy must confront his abusive father T.L.
-(Sam Elliott) while Cooper's oil discovery brings unexpected complications.
-The episode masterfully balances personal tragedy with business intrigue.
+Deep Analysis: Season 2 opens with dramatic shifts as Tommy confronts his abusive father T.L.
+(Sam Elliott) while Cooper's oil discoveries bring hidden complications.
+The episode balances personal tragedy with business intrigue, revealing Tommy's deeply troubled family history and setting up Cami's powerful leadership arc.

 Easter Eggs